vuestorefront/storefront-api/docs/guide/integration/integration.md

 Some of the most popular backend platforms already have their integrations ([Magento 2](https://github.com/DivanteLtd/mage2vuestorefront), [Magento 1](https://github.com/DivanteLtd/magento1-vsbridge), [CoreShop](https://github.com/DivanteLtd/coreshop-vsbridge), [BigCommerce](https://github.com/DivanteLtd/bigcommerce2vuestorefront), [WooCommerce](https://github.com/DivanteLtd/woocommerce2vuestorefront)), but you can easily make your own with the [integration sdk](https://github.com/DivanteLtd/storefront-integration-sdk).

-# Vue Storefront Custom Integration Tutorial
+# Storefront Api Custom Integration Tutorial

 Storefront Api projects has been born from the [Vue Storefront Api](https://github.com/DivanteLtd/vue-storefront-api).
 The integration strategy for both these projects is pretty similar.
 The original integration tutorial [has been posted here](https://github.com/DivanteLtd/storefront-integration-sdk/edit/tutorial/README.md).